Citizenfitz/character-builder/src/markdown/talent-dwarf.md

+**Modifier:** none
+**Bonus:** special
+**Prerequisite:** Must be 1st level.
+Cannot have any other race talent.
-Dwarves are short and burly humanoids rarely seen without full beards.They stand about 4ft tall, weigh around 150 lbs. have ruddy skin, earthen-toned hair, and tend towards dour and gruff personalities.
-They’re great miners who’re eminently comfortable in subterranean settings, and they’re particularly resistant to poisons and magic.
-This talent may not be taken by the magic-user class and dwarves may not choose any magic-user talents.
-Characteristics:
+Dwarves are short, burly humanoids, standing about 4 feet tall and weighing approximately 150 lb.
+They have ruddy skin, earthen-toned hair, and often display dour, gruff, or avaricious personalities.
+Male dwarves are rarely seen without full beards.
+Renowned as skilled miners, they are eminently comfortable in subterranean environments and exhibit remarkable resistance to poisons and magic.
+This talent is unavailable to the magic-user class, and dwarves may not select any magic-user talents.

-- **Attributes:** +1 Constitution (max 18), -1 Charisma (min 3)
+- **Attributes**: +1 CON (max 18), -1 CHA (min 3).
-- **Languages:** Common, Dwarvish, Goblinese
+- **Languages**: Common, Dwarvish, Goblinese.
-- **Movement:** 25’
+- **Movement**: 25’.
-- **Saving Throws:** +4 vs. magical effects and poisons
+- **Saving Throws**: +4 vs. magical effects and poisons.
-- **Darksight** (as the spell)
+- **Darksight**: As the spell.
-- **Size:** Too small to use standard human armor or clothing, longer weapons, or longbows
+- **Size**: Too small to use standard human armor, clothing, longer weapons, or longbows.
-- **Perception Bonus:** + 3 to all perception rolls & checks In underground settings for: non-magical traps; hidden pathways & doors; new construction; or sloping passages.
+- **Perception Bonus**: +3 to all perception rolls and checks in underground settings for non-magical traps, hidden pathways and doors, new construction, or sloping passages.
-- **Class Limit:** May not be magic-users or take magic-user talents.
+- **Class Limit**: May not be magic-users or take magic-user talents.